LG LAUNCHES GLOBAL CAMPAIGN 'OPTIMISM YOUR FEED' TO HELP BRING MORE BALANCE TO SOCIAL MEDIA FEEDS

 Victoria Browne, a global influencer and TEDx Talk speaker, said, "The algorithms on our social channel can have a big impact on the content we see online, which impacts our mental health.
 That's why I'm passionate about 'Optimism your feed', and I hope that people use this playlist as a foundation to retrain their algorithm and encourage positivity in all aspects of their lives.
 So much of the stigma and difficulty of tackling mental health is that it is unseen.
 With this campaign, we are saying you should reach out to your friends, and that we can help each other.
 Our algorithm should recommend content that makes us feel more connected to people, not less."

 The 'Optimism your feed' playlist can be found on LG's global TikTok channel (@lge_lifesgood) and global YouTube channel (@LGGlobal), and will later spread to various social media platforms through collaborations with influencers around the world.
-More details can be found on the campaign page on www.lg.com/lifesgood.
+More details can be found on the campaign page on lg.com (lg.com/lifesgood).

 Survey Methodology

-Countries: USA, Mexico, Brazil, Germany, France, UAE, Saudi Arabia, Vietnam, South Korea, India, Australia
+Countries: USA, Mexico, Brazil, Germany, France, UAE, KSA, Vietnam, South Korea, India, Australia

 Age: People between 22 and 65 years old and weekly TikTok or Instagram users